psr-mock/http-client-implementation/README.md

 A svelte PSR-18 testing component.
-An `psr/http-client-implementation` implementation — with none of the saturated fat!
+This package provides a `psr/http-client-implementation` specifically tailored toward making testing easier against the PSR-18 standard.
+It's PSR-18, with none of the saturated fat!

 ## Requirements